xirui-li/VisualThinker-R1-Zero-Development/README.md

 ![Qwen-VL](https://img.shields.io/badge/Model-Qwen--VL-green)
 ![Aha-Moment](https://img.shields.io/badge/Analysis-Aha--moment-green)

 [PLACE HOLDER] is a reproduction of DeepSeek R1 Zero in vision centric tasks.
-We built upon veRL and R1-V.
+We built upon Open-R1-Multimodal and R1-V.

-Through simple RL Receip, the 2B base LM develops self-verification all on its own and exhibits an emergent ability to "take another look" at the image and correct its mistakes.
+Through applying GRPO on the 2B base LM develops self-verification autonomously and exhibits an emergent ability to "take another look" at the image and correct its mistakes.

 Twitter thread: [PLACE HOLDER]

 Full experiment log: [PLACE HOLDER]

 Paper's on it's way, stay tuned!

+**Blogs:**

+[PLACE HOLDER]

+### Updates:
+- 2025-02-24: We release the [PLACE HOLDER] repo.

 ## Setup